First-order sentences in random groups I: universal sentences: Diagrams for solutions of equations

 \subsection{Non-filamentous aDVK with decorated boundaries}

-From now on we fix a particular aDVK with $<N$ faces (where $N$ is the bound from Proposition \ref{FacesBound}) and relators of length $\ell$.
-Recall that, by the definition of aDVK, this implies that we know the graphs, the initial point and the orientation for every face as well as which faces will be assigned the same defining relators.
+From now on all diagrams in aDVKs have triangular form (see figure \ref{TrianglewithVariable}), with $<N$ faces (where $N$ is the bound from Proposition \ref{FacesBound}) and relators of length $\ell$.
+Recall that, by the definition of $aDVK$, this implies that we know the graphs, the initial point and the orientation for every face as well as which faces will be assigned the same defining relators.
 In addition, we know the number, position, and length of all bridges.

-Since the aDVK corresponds to a solution of $V(\bar x)=1$ we know which variable corresponds to which side of a triangle.
-Every variable appears at least twice.
-In particular, the lengths of the sides of triangles corresponding to the same variables must be the same, otherwise the aDVK cannot be fulfilled.
-Denote this aDVK by $\mathcal {AD}$.
+Since the $aDVK$ is obtained from a (non-free) solution of $V(\bar x)=1$ we know which variable corresponds to which side of a triangle and we note in passing that, we may assume, every variable appears at least twice (and also that the $aDVK$ is non-trivial, i.e. it has at least one non-filamentous component).

-In this subsection we will use the machinery developed for understanding the solution set of parametric families of equations in nonabelian free groups as the parameters vary.
-We will only need a simple version of this machinery because for $\mathcal {AD}$ we know the lengths of all variables, which is not the case when one is trying to solve a system of equations in a free group.

-Given a solution of the triangular system where the diagram for the solution of each equation looks like the diagram in Figure \ref{TrianglewithVariable} we consider labels of subpaths corresponding to non-filamentous components as parameters.

-We wish to understand the restrictions this family of diagrams implies on the boundaries of non-filamentous components and, consequently, on the relations.
-The first step is to show an equivalence of the system of equations of $V(\bar{x})=1$ over $\Gamma_{\ell}$ with a {\em parametric system of equations} $\Sigma(\bar{y},\bar{c})=1$ over $\F_n$.
-The set of parameters $\bar{c}$ correspond to the boundaries of non-filamentous components as it will be proved in the following proposition.
+Our next goal is to ``decorate" the boundaries (and then the $2$-cells) of non-filamentous components of $aDVKs$.
+We will assign labels to subpaths of these boundaries in a way that subpaths given the same label can only be fulfilled by the same letters.
+This apparently imposes some restrictions in fulfilling an $aDVK$ - a fact that we will exploit in the next subsection.